riseupnet/riseup_help/pages/security/resources/radical-servers/en.md

 * Encrypted pastes and polls
 * Support in German and English

-h2.
-Syster Server
+### Syster Server

-[[Syster Server->https://systerserver.net]] offers services to feminist, queer and antipatriarchal groups and collectives.
+[Syster Server](https://systerserver.net) offers services to feminist, queer and antipatriarchal groups and collectives.
 The syster server is run by women, using free software only.
 It acts as a place to learn system administration skills, host services and inspire others to do the same.

 * Hosting
 * Git
 * TLS
 * ask :)

-h2. shelter.is
+### shelter.is

-[[shelter.is->https://www.shelter.is]] Autonomous tech collective that provides secure and privacy friendly infrastructure that are run with solidarity in mind rather than motivated by profit.
+[shelter.is](https://www.shelter.is) Autonomous tech collective that provides secure and privacy friendly infrastructure that are run with solidarity in mind rather than motivated by profit.
 Hosted in a friendly data center and network where only a few trusted people have have physical access to.

 * VPS
 * Wordpress hosting (with SSL by default)